sadnanMohosin/sadnanMohosin/README.md

 - 👋 Hi, I’m Sadnan
 - 👀 I’m interested in Data Science,Machine Learning,AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer vision, Data governance and Machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data driven project,machine learning and Data science projects
-- 📫 How to reach me ...
+- 📫 How to reach me at sadnan.cuet13@gmail.com

 <!---
 sadnanMohosin/sadnanMohosin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.